 The College may use personal data collected from you via our website to manage and monitor use of our website.
 Otherwise, we will only use this personal data for the purposes for which it was collected, unless you have given us permission to use it for other stated purposes.
 For example, if you supply us with your name and address so we can send you a prospectus for a particular department, and at the same time you agree that we may send you similar information in the future, we may subsequently invite you to an open day at that department.

-There may be circumstances in which the College will ask you to agree to us disclosing your personal data to certain third parties, or transferring it outside the United Kingdom.
+There may be circumstances in which the College will ask you to agree to us disclosing your personal data to certain third parties under this lawful basis.

 If at any time you want to withdraw any permission you have given us to provide you with services, or to use your personal data in any other way, please inform us by email.